TLS/SSL Tutorial

 Namespaces and assemblies

-There are several assemblies you might need to reference in your project to be able to use all features of Secure Mail for .NET.
+There are several assemblies you might need to reference in your project to be able to use all features of Mail Pack for .NET.
 Rebex.Smtp.dll, Rebex.Imap.dll or Rebex.Pop3.dll are needed to access SMTP, IMAP or POP3 functionality and Rebex.Mail.dll makes it possible to read, write, create or send e-mail messages.
 All of this is covered in other tutorials.
 Rebex.Networking.dll contains classes used to specify additional SSL parameters or making it possible to implement advanced functionality.
 Rebex.Common.dll contains certificate management classes for working with certificates and certificate stores.

 To gain access to all functionality, import the following namespaces in your source files.